KV Oostende: Early years and merger

+The club was founded in 1904 as VG Oostende (Vanneste Genootschap Oostende) and had matricule number 31.
 In 1911, another club was created, AS Oostende, which would soon become the best club of the city, playing regularly in the second division in the 1930s.
 In the mid-1970s, AS reached the first division while VG was playing at the second level.

 The two clubs merged in 1981 to become KV Oostende.
 The new club played in the third division for eleven years, before finally being promoted.
 In its first season on the second level, Oostende were immediately promoted again, to the first division, where it would achieve its best result in the club history: a seventh place, in 1993–94.

 From 1995 to 2013, Oostende played in the second division, except in 1998–99 and 2004–05, when it was at the higher level again, and in 2001–02 and 2002–03, when it played in the third division.

 In 1982, one year after the merger, VG Oostende had been re-founded at the lowest level of the Belgian football competition.
 The club first used the Armenonville stadium, which was the original ground of VG.
 In 2001, the stadium was declared unsafe, so the club had to groundshare with KV Oostende in the Albertparkstadion, until 2010.
 In 2013, the new VG Oostende also disappeared, after a financial breakdown.